iamnitishsah/NorthStar-Frontend/README.md

 { "detail": "Total goal weightage must equal 100" }
 { "detail": "Maximum 8 goals allowed including locked goals" }
 { "detail": "Select at least one goal" }
+{ "detail": "Each submitted goal must have minimum weightage of 10" }
+{ "detail": { "message": "Shared goal fields must match the original shared goal", "goal_ids": ["..."] } }
 ```

 ---

 #### `PATCH /employee/goals/{goal_id}/quarterly-checkin`

 Log quarterly achievement for a `LOCKED` goal.
-Progress percentage is auto-computed based on UoM and measurement type.
+Progress percentage is auto-computed per the goal's UoM and measurement type.
+Multiple quarters can be updated in a single request.

+If the goal is a shared goal and the authenticated user is the `primary_owner`, achievement data is automatically synced to all other locked copies of the same shared goal.

 **Path Param:** `goal_id`